ljaaskela/velk-platform/docs/render/render-backend.md

   * **No vertex buffer binding**: there are no VAOs, vertex attribute descriptions or `vkCmdBindVertexBuffers`.
 Pipelines have empty vertex input state.
 2D geometry is procedural (unit quads expanded in the vertex shader), 3D geometry uses vertex pulling from a shared mesh-word arena.
   * **Persistent, dirty-gated data**: per-draw data is written into persistently mapped GPU memory, so per-frame allocations, staging copies and command-buffer transfers are not needed.
 Each producer (batch, material, view, mesh primitive, font) owns a **stable region** of a shared arena and rewrites it only when its contents change; a steady-state frame uploads almost nothing.
 The one thing still written per frame is the small indirect-command blob each batch owns.

-The result is that the per-draw-call CPU cost is dominated by the `vkCmdPushConstants` + `vkCmdDraw` calls themselves, which is the theoretical minimum.
+Per draw call, the CPU issues a `vkCmdPushConstants` and a `vkCmdDraw*IndirectCount`, and nothing else: no descriptor binds, no vertex buffer binds, no uniform updates.
 On the GPU side, reaching the draw record is a single indexed load from an L2-cached storage buffer, comparable to a traditional uniform buffer read.

 However, this is *not* GPU-driven rendering (yet).
 The CPU still decides what to draw and builds the draw call list.
 Draws are issued through indirect-count commands (`vkCmdDraw*IndirectCount`), but the CPU writes the draw count and argument records; the GPU does not yet perform culling or sorting.
 The indirect substrate is in place so a future GPU-driven path can write those buffers instead.
 The "bindless" label describes the resource access model: once data is in GPU memory, shaders reach it by index into a permanently bound slot, not through per-draw API binding.